duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/JerkSettings.png)

-This screen display the jerk settings of the motors.
+This screen displays the jerk settings of the motors.
 The (maximum) jerks are the instantaneous change of speed that can be made.
-In other words, it is the (maximum( speed that the printer will immediately jump to before taking acceleration into account.
+In other words, it is the (maximum) speed that the printer will immediately jump to before taking acceleration into account.

 * To adjust them manually, press the minus or plus buttons.

-**Tip**: *Keep the button pressed to quickly increment or decrement the temperature.*
+**Tip**: *Keep the button pressed to quickly increment or decrement the value.*

 * To save them, press the **Checkmark** button.
 The settings are saved in the EEPROM memory of the motherboard.
 * The cancel any changes, press the **Back** button.
 It goes back to the previous screen.